beeb/beeb-li/src/lib/posts/fish-shell-tips-and-tricks.md

 <Asciinema url={lastCommand} fallback="https://asciinema.org/a/j124k6CJMKcUp5unlIkx2g5cc" cols={110} rows={11} loop={3} />
 <ChatNote>
-The huge advantage of abbreviations is that they automatically expand when you hit the space key, so they are not "blind" and allow you to inspect the command before committing.
+The huge advantage of abbreviations is that they automatically expand when you hit the space key or enter key, so they are not "blind" and allow you to inspect the command before committing.
 We'll go into more details about the <code>abbr</code> command in a later section of this article.
 </ChatNote>